 The 2017 Black Enterprise 50 Best Companies for Diversity list features Aflac, Allstate, Cigna, Nationwide, Northwestern Mutual Life Insurance Co., Prudential Financial and State Farm.

 The 2017 “Great Places To Work” Top 50 Workplaces For Diversity listing features USAA and Nationwide.

 Bloomberg's Gender Equality Index includes AXA, Allianz, The Hartford, MetLife, Prudential and Zurich.

 The Human Rights Campaign’s Corporate Equality Index, a ranking related to LGBT equality, recognizes AIG, AXA, CNA, Erie, The Hartford, Metlife, Nationwide, State Farm and Travelers.

-Fortune magazine lists four insurance business senior executives among its list of "Top 50 Most Influential Women in American Business."
+Fortune magazine lists insurance business senior executives among its list of "Top 50 Most Influential Women in American Business."

 The U.S. Bureau of Labor Statistics (BLS) has information on diversity in the workplace by industry, including insurance; as well as information on diversity by occupation, including insurance sales agents, claims adjusters, insurance claims and policy processing clerks, insurance underwriters and actuaries.

 Employed Persons By Occupation, Sex, Race, And Hispanic Or Latino Ethnicity, 2016